-Learn how to draw Frida Kahlo with a step by step tutorial.
-Try coloring with oil pastels on black paper for a very rich look.
+Below you’ll find an easy step-by-step tutorial for how to draw Frida Kahlo and a Frida Coloring Page.
+Try working with oil pastels on black paper for a very rich look.

 Frida (1907 – 1954) was a Mexican painter known for her many portraits, self-portraits, and works inspired by the nature and artifacts of Mexico.
 Inspired by the country’s popular culture, she used a folk art style to explore questions of identity, gender, class, and race in Mexican society.
 Her paintings often had strong autobiographical elements and mixed realism with fantasy.

 Students that are learning more about Frida can have some guidance in drawing her likeness.
 Her self-portraits often shared her love of flowers, bright colors, and of course, trademark eyebrows.